Bodycam captured police saying they wanted to ‘gas’ and ‘stomp on’ BLM protesters

 Hours after the video was released, the Maricopa County Attorney’s Office announced that it had moved to dismiss the charges against the 15 adult protesters arrested Oct.
 17. Public pressure to drop the prosecutions had been mounting, especially after ABC15 reported that some of the same officers who have responded to recent demonstrations shared a “challenge coin” — allegedly tied to a neo-Nazi symbol — in 2017 to celebrate shooting a protester in the groin.

 Phoenix police have a history of scrutiny.
 A video showing an officer threatening to shoot a pregnant woman and her fiance in 2019, the year after Phoenix led the United States in police shootings, ignited protests, lawsuits and tense public hearings.
-The new allegations of misconduct come at a fraught moment for law enforcement, as last year’s racial-justice protests force self-reflection and departments grapple with some of their members’ alleged participation in the Jan.
+The new allegations of misconduct come at a fraught moment for law enforcement nationwide, as last year’s racial-justice protests force self-reflection and departments grapple with some of their members’ alleged participation in the Jan.
 6 attack on the Capitol.

 This city led the U.S. in police shootings last year.
 After a viral video, tensions are boiling over.